woodcrafty/reck/docs/choosing_a_data_type.rst

 ====================
 Choosing a data type
 ====================
-Believe it or not, rectypes are not always the best data type to use.
+Believe it or not, wrecords are not always the best data type to use.
 Depending on your use-case other data types may be more appropriate.
 This handy table should help you choose: